 Subsidiaries are those entities over which the Group has control.
-Control is when the Group is exposed, or has rights, to variable returns from its involvement with the subsidiary and has the ability to affect those returns through its power over the subsidiary to direct the relevant activities.
+Control is when the Group is exposed, or has rights, to variable returns from its involvement with subsidiary and has the ability to affect those returns through its power over the subsidiary to direct the relevant activities.

 Business combinations are accounted for using the acquisition method.
 Companies that are acquired are included when control is obtained and are consolidated until control is transferred to the acquirer.
 The costs of purchasing a company are determined as the sum of the fair value of the assets that are to be paid to the seller and the obligations that are entered into, or acquired, on the date of purchase.
 Identifiable acquired assets, liabilities and contingent liabilities are recognized at their fair value as of the date of their acquisition.
-The Group's share of the purchase price that exceeds the fair value of the identifiable net assets that exceeds the purchase price is shown as a gain on bargain purchase on the income statement.
+The Group's share of the purchase price that exceeds the fair value of the identifiable net assets is recognized as goodwill.
+The Group's share of the fair value of the identifiable net assets that exceeds the purchase price is shown as gain on bargain purchase on the income statement.